 Alcohol and substances may temporarily numb difficult feelings, but they are central nervous system depressants that worsen mood, disrupt sleep architecture, and interfere with both therapy and medication.
 Even moderate drinking can blunt the effectiveness of antidepressants.

-Social withdrawal, extended time in bed beyond actual sleep, and passive screen scrolling (particularly social media, which promotes negative social comparison) all reinforce the behavioral patterns that sustain depression.
-These aren't moral failings — they're understandable short-term responses to pain.
-But recognizing them as depression traps is the first step toward choosing differently.
+Social withdrawal, extended time in bed beyond actual sleep, and passive screen scrolling (particularly social media) all reinforce the behavioral patterns that sustain depression.
+Recognizing them as depression traps is the first step toward choosing differently.

 How AI Therapy App Can Support Your Journey